One Shell Plaza: History

+In June 2012 910 Louisiana, together with 26-story Two Shell Plaza at 811 Louisiana Street, were purchased by Enterprise Products Partners, which is owned by the family of Dan Duncan, Houston's wealthiest man.
+The two buildings sold for a reported $550 million.

 Tenants

 Shell Oil Company, a subsidiary of Shell plc, was headquartered in this building until 2016.

-The law firm of Baker Botts is also headquartered there.
+Baker Botts, one of the largest law firms in Houston, has been a tenant in the building since it opened in 1971.
+Baker Botts renewed its eight-floor, 172,301-square-foot lease in 2022, making it a tenant for over 50 years.

 As of 2018, NRG Energy occupied the bottom 22 floors of the building.

 The Houston Club, on the 49th floor of the building, has dining, entertainment, and meeting facilities.